 With the new growing season already here, our minds are currently focused on the Maison/Made farm in Burgundy.
-After the final harvest last year, we put the land to rest by planting some winter crops, protecting the perennials from extreme weather, and then simply leaving the soil to hibernate.
-Having done so has given us a greater potential for this year’s crops, since the soil has had the time and nutrients needed to regenerate.
-And now will come all the new plants that we are introducing to the farm!
-Some will receive their own brand new plots (we doubled our plot size this year) and some will either be in pots or share a space in our “experimental bed”, where we introduce new plants to test if they like our soil and have the ability to thrive or not.
+After the final harvest last year, we put the farm to rest by planting some winter crops that would benefit the soil, protecting the perennials from extreme weather, and then simply leaving the soil to hibernate.
+Having done so has given us a greater potential for this year’s crop selection since the soil has had the time and nutrients needed to recover and regenerate.
+And in this soil will come all the new plants that we are introducing to the farm!
+Some will receive their own brand new plots (we doubled our plot size this year) and some will either be in pots or share a space in our “experimental bed” where we introduce new plants to test if they like our soil and have the ability to thrive or not.

-Of the 20 I’ll highlight 5 of the plants that we are excited about introducing to the farm.
-Some of these will make it directly into the Restorative Antioxidant Serum, and others into products that are still currently in the development stages (yes, more are coming!).
+Of the 23 I’ll highlight 5 of the plants that we are excited about introducing to the farm.
+These are ones that will make it directly into the Restorative Antioxidant Serum we are already making, and also some products that are still currently in development (yes, more are coming!).
 If you are interested in reading more about the ones we planted in 2018, head over to our earlier post about why some of these plants were chosen.

-Gotu Kola (botanical name: Centella asiatica) is a plant that’s been linked to medicinal properties for over 3000 years.
-It is found in most tropical and subtropical countries, growing in swampy areas, including parts of India, Pakistan, Sri Lanka, Madagascar, South Africa, and Eastern Europe.
+Gotu Kola (botanical name: centella asiatica) is a plant that’s been linked to medicinal properties for over 3000 years.
+It is found in most tropical and subtropical countries growing in swampy areas, including parts of India, Pakistan, Sri Lanka, Madagascar, and South Africa and South pacific and Eastern Europe.
 That being said, it adapts easily and now grows in many climates (for those of you who noticed that Burgundy is not tropical nor subtropical).
-In regards to the skin, its extract is a rich source of natural bioactive substances: triterpenoids, volatile oils, flavonoids, phenolic acids, amino acids and sugars.
+In regards to the skin its extract is a rich source of natural bioactive substances, triterpenoid saponins, flavonoids, phenolic acids, triterpenic steroids, amino acids and sugars.
 It is known to be healing, improving circulation and elasticity.
-It also has a positive effect on varicose veins and stretch marks, as well as eczema and psoriasis.
+It also has a positive effect on varicose veins and stretch marks as well as eczema and psoriasis.

-Oats (botanical name: Avena sativa) are a wonderful and nourishing plant and a personal favorite of mine.
-My mom still tells people stories of how I used to clog our bathtub with oats as a teenager (even then I was a fan of using them as a body scrub/mask… 😳) Later I learned about the different uses of oats.
-They’ve been used in skincare since the earliest times, where they would boil finely ground oats to create a colloidal substance used in topical treatments.
-“Milky” oats are the oat grains harvested when they are in an early stage during which the grains release a white, milky sap when squeezed.
-This stage, which lasts approximately one week, happens after the oat begins flowering and before the seed hardens which is when the oat grain becomes what we eat as oatmeal.
-Oatstraw is the name given to the stem of the oat plant harvested during the milky oat stage, when it is still green, and contains silica and other minerals needed for strong hair, skin, and nails.
+Oats (botanical name: avena sativa) are a wonderful plant and a personal favorite of mine.
+My mom still tells people stories of how I used to clog our bathtub with oats as a teenager (even then I was a fan of using them as a body scrub… 😳) and later learned about the different uses of oats.
+Milky oats are the oat grains harvested when they are in their milky stage, during which the oat grains release a white, milky sap when squeezed.
+This stage, which lasts approximately one week, occurs after the oat begins flowering and before the seed hardens and becomes the oat grain we eat as oatmeal.
+Oatstraw is the name given to the stem of the oat plant harvested during the milky oat stage, when it is still green.
+The rich and hydrating milky nature of oats is welcome relief for soothing itchy skin and stress-related skin conditions.
 The milky emollients released from oats into water are very soothing to irritated skin.

-Burdock (Botanical name: Arctium lappa) is a wonderful plant whose root is of major interest to herbalists and holistic skincare formulators.
-Rosemary Gladstar (renowned in the field of herbalism) considers burdock as the best herb for the skin.
+Budock (Botanical name: arctium lappa) is a wonderful plant whose root is major interest to herbalists and holistic skincare formulators.
+Rosemary Gladstar (essential the sitting Queen of Herbalism) considers burdock as the best herb for the skin.
 It can help with eczema, psoriasis, acne, and other skin imbalances which shows its versatility combating inflammation and soothing nature across a variety of skin conditions.
-It is a great example of a plant that farmers have traditionally hated and considered a weed, but for herbalists it is a wondrous plant.
-It’s so powerful it’s even part of a well-known Native American anti-cancer formula called Essiac, which is still used today.